giavinh79/Plop/README.md

 ## Project To Dos

 **Immediate**
-- Real-time notifications and live dashboard changes
-- Finish Help section
 - Throttling request, reCAPTCHA for signup, team data limits
 - Look at any accessibility problems (ie. contrast)
-- Finish Dark Theme
-- Private Team (maybe joining team should then return specific errors?)
-- Table Sorting
-- Some minor bug fixes (date timezones, comment avatars...)
-- Changing password
+- Completely finish dark theme
+- Enabling locked settings in team settings

-**Future Enhancements and Fixes**
+**Future Enhancements and Features**
-- Cleaning up code and adding more tests
+- Some features discussed in ROADMAP.md
 - Optimizing performance (can audit through Google Lighthouse and React Profiler)
+- Mobile app
 - SendGrid API instead of nodemailer for emails
-- GitHub API to tie issues directly to commits *
 - More flexibility (renaming dashboard columns, making custom tags...)
 - More functionality for team settings (ie. admin approval)
-- Performance Version of websocket AdonisJS
+- Performance version of websocket AdonisJS
 - JWT token refresh
-- Mobile responsiveness (or app)
 - Enable saving files as well and move to Amazon AWS S3 Bucket instead of Cloudinary
 - Better server-side logging for analytics, debugging...
 - More DB seeds for fast queries and factories for creating dummy data (which the tests can use)
-- More powerful team notes through a rich text editor (Slate) + color customization
-- CI and CD (Travis CI for backend, GitHub actions for React)
+- CI and CD (Travis CI)
-- Replace prop drilling with Redux Toolkit
+- Redux Toolkit for simplifying state in some areas
 - Create issues directly on schedule page for easy deadlines
 - Optimize antd css loading (babel-plugin-import)
 - Heroku jobs for cleaning up unused images or inactive teams